-(Based on the fact that most holiday homes in Marloth Park are occupied this weekend, and the guests feeding the animals (hopefully appropriate pellets, not dangerous human leftovers), less wildlife is visiting us this morning.
+(Based on the fact that most holiday homes in Marloth Park are occupied this weekend and the guests feeding the animals (hopefully appropriate pellets, not dangerous human leftovers), less wildlife is visiting us this morning.
 In a few days, things will go back to normal.

 Yesterday morning, as I was wrapping up the post, a situation occurred in our garden that was a first for us and left us reeling in awe and wonder about nature.
-Even here is relatively safe Marloth Park, where very few apex predators roam the bush for food, we witnessed a kill right before our eyes.
+Even here is relatively safe Marloth Park, where wildly few apex predators roam the bush for food, we witnessed a kill right before our eyes.

-We were seated at the table on the veranda with nary a care in the world, with dozens of mongoose, 40 or more helmeted guinea-fowl, two warthogs, and no less than four bushbucks, hovering in expectation of further treats from us, of which we’d already offered many.
+We were seated at the table on the veranda with nary a care in the world, with dozens of mongoose, 40 or more helmeted guinea-fowl, two warthogs, and no less than four bushbucks, hovering in expectation of other treats from us, of which we’d already offered many.

-Whether it was seeds for the birds, meat for the mongoose or pellets for bushbucks, they all hovered in the garden in eager anticipation of what was yet to come.
-Suddenly, in a race for safety, like none other we’d seen in the bush, in a matter of a few seconds they all ran to the right in a mad flurry of squawks, squeals, snorts and chirps, including the bushbucks, all looking as if they were experiencing sheer terror.
+Whether it was seeds for the birds, meat for the mongoose, or pellets for bushbucks, they all hovered in the garden in eager anticipation of what was yet to come.
+Suddenly, in a race for safety, like none other we’d seen in the bush, in a matter of a few seconds, they all ran to the right in a mad flurry of squawks, squeals, snorts, and chirps, including the bushbucks, all looking as if they were experiencing sheer terror.

-What could it be we wondered aloud?
-And there it was, swooping through the garden, in plain view, in a wild frenzy for a “kill” was a black sparrowhawk, eyeballing all the small creatures in our garden, particularly the guinea-fowl and mongoose, all appropriate fodder for the hawks desires and diet.
+What could it be, we wondered aloud?
+And there it was, swooping through the garden, in plain view, in a wild frenzy for a “kill” was a black sparrowhawk, eyeballing all the small creatures in our garden, particularly the guinea-fowl and mongoose, all appropriate fodder for the hawk’s desires and diet.

 Without a doubt, it was a stampede.
 Many of the guinea-fowls took to the air while many ran as they often do.
 The mongoose followed suit, chirping in a pitch we’d never heard before.
 The bushbucks, certainly too large to be fodder for the hawk, followed in the mad dash for safety.

 The guinea-fowls have yet to return to our garden and may not do so for a while.
-As for the mongoose, we have no doubt, we’ll see them again soon when they know there are tidbits of meat always awaiting their arrival.
-Of course, the bushbucks returned shortly after the incident and actually showed up on our trail cam photos throughout the night, leaving us with over 250 photos to go through this morning with nary a sighting of any other species.
+As for the mongoose, we have no doubt we’ll see them again soon when they know there are tidbits of meat always awaiting their arrival.
+Of course, the bushbucks returned shortly after the incident and showed up on our trail cam photos throughout the night, leaving us with over 250 photos to go through this morning with nary a sighting of any other species.

 Here is some information about the black sparrowhawk from this site: